 How to Make a Reservation

-Reservations can be made in through email:
+Reservations can be made through phone calls ONLY.

 Requests without specifying the number of visitors to attend the visit may be denied.